My-Aibo/My-Aibo/README.md

 ## 📨 Early Access

-We’re currently in 0.1-beta phase.
-Aibo Crypto is available for early users.
+Aibo is available for early users.
 **Register now to claim access** – **only limited spots open.**

 > **Codebase**: 🔒 Temporarily closed-source while core intelligence and architecture evolve to ensure security and stability.